UnclassedPenguin/unclassedpenguin.github.io/_posts/2026-04-21-dwm-hardware-comparison.md

 <h3 class="blogsubtitle">The Conclusion</h3>

-So, to conclude my little experiment: I think that dwm is the absolutely perfect window manager on old hardware that is a little long in the tooth and needs every advantage it can get---which is pretty much the conclusion I was expecting to come to.
+So, to conclude my little experiment: I think that dwm is the absolutely perfect window manager on old hardware that is a little long in the tooth and needs every advantage it can get, which is pretty much the conclusion I was expecting to come to.
 However, what I didn't see coming is that I actually really have enjoyed dwm on my thinkpad as well.
 To the point that I nuked my Debian and Arch partitions, combined them, installed a new Gentoo partition using [OpenRC], and have installed only dwm on it for any graphical display.

 In my last post, I raved about niri and dismissed dwm; yet here I am raving about dwm.
-I'm going to be leaving it on my main computer to play around with---at least a little while longer.
+I'm going to be leaving it on my main computer to play around with...At least a little while longer.

 <!--links-->